realfaiq/100-Days-of-Python/README.md

 Day-5: Looping in Python.
 For and While Loop. <br />
 Day-6: Functions in Python.
 User Defined and Built-in. <br />
 Day-7: Revised the Concepts done by solving codewars exercises. <br />
 Day-8: Object Oriented Programming.
-Classes, Instances, Decorators, Magic Methods, Inheritance.
+Classes, Instances, Decorators, Magic Methods, Inheritance.<br />
 Day-9: Dived Deeper into the concepts of OOP.
 Covered the four basic pillars i.e. Abstraction, Encapsulation, Inheritance, Polymorphism. <br />
 Day-10: Revised the concepts of OOP in particular class, variables, methods, inheritance. <br />
 Day-11: Revised the concepts of Inheritance and went deep into the concepts like inhertiance, multiple inheritance, class explosions, duck typing, composition, mixins, inheritance vs compostion. <br />